GPIforGit/GFXedit/README.md

 "Stamp" - simple draw in the map / sprite

-"Box" - old down the left mouse button to draw a filled box.
-When you have selected more than an object, it will repeat the objects as pattern.
+"Line" - draw a line

+"Box" - draw a box

+"Ellipse" - draw a ellipse

+"Fill" - fill (on map it is clipped by the current visible screen)

+"Filled Box" - a filled box

 "SmartBox" - a variant of box, when you select an 3x3 pattern in the sprite sheet, it will then draw a box in the editor, it will more "stretch" the selection to the draw box.